|

 plastered all over everything?"
 Well, I'll tell you.
 My one

 gaming vice is playing the World War II online combat flight simulator Aces High.
 I belong to the oldest organized (and arguably most respected) squadron of flight simmers: "The Damned."
-And being a
+And being a diehard fan of giant Japanese monsters, my flight sim handle is Rodan—thus "Damned Rodan."

-I live in Greensboro, North Carolina, with my Damned wife,
+I live in Greensboro, North Carolina, with my Damned wife, Kimberly, and a passel of Damned housecats,

-and over the past year have become
+and over the past few years have become an avid Damned

+— as Damned Rodan, naturally.
 For updates on what's happening currently, visit

-The Blog Where Horror Dwells and/or the
+The Blog Where Horror Dwells. |

 |